Information about the activities of the working group on 'Explorations in Theology and Apocalyptic'

 Theodore Jennings (Professor of Biblical and Constructive Theology, Chicago Theological Seminary)

-We’re still working to finalise our full programme of sessions, but are pleased to announce that at the upcoming annual meeting of the American Academy of Religion (Baltimore, MD, November 23-26, 2013) alongside our additional meetings we will host a Wildcard Session as part of the regularly scheduled conference (day and time TBA).
+We are pleased to announce that at the upcoming annual meeting of the American Academy of Religion (Baltimore, MD, November 23-26, 2013) alongside our additional meetings we will host a Wildcard Session as part of the regularly scheduled conference.

 - Dr Philip Ziegler (University of Aberdeen), Presiding